sedemto/phain-ltfat/README.md

 ### Notes
 The `main.m` function in `U-PHAIN` folder can be used to process datasets in bulk with the default option being the DPAI dataset.

-Even though LTFAT offers functions for the calculation of instantaneous frequency, the original functions "calcInstFreq", "instPhaseCorrection" and "invInstPhaseCorrection" from [1] were utilized due to their faster computational time.
+Even though LTFAT offers functions for the calculation of instantaneous frequency, the original function "calcInstFreq" from [1] was utilized due to its faster computational time.

 The percentages change depending on the particular computer for the experiments.